 The Tool is currently in Beta and these instructions will eventually be replaced with a more detailed online guide.

-- Login to salt.fathomscientific.com using login credentials provided by FSL.
-Currently the Salt Portal only is supported in Google Chrome.
-It will not work in Firefox or Internet Explorer.
-It will also not work behind a corporate firewall.
+- Login to https://salt.fathomscientific.com using login credentials provided by FSL.
+It may not work behind a corporate firewall.
 You can possibly tether your computer to your phone’s data plan if necessary.

 - Create a new Project (for example Culliton Creek HPP)